Bungay: History

-The Church of St. Mary was once the church of the Benedictine Bungay Priory, founded by Gundreda, wife of Roger de Glanville.
-The 13th-century Franciscan friar Thomas Bungay later enjoyed a popular reputation as a magician, appearing as Roger Bacon's sidekick in Robert Greene's Elizabethan comedy Frier Bacon and Frier Bongay.
+The Church of St. Mary was once the church of the Benedictine Bungay Priory, founded by Gundred, wife of Roger de Glanville.
+The 13th-century Franciscan friar Thomas Bungay later enjoyed a popular reputation as a magician, appearing as Roger Bacon's sidekick in Robert Greene's Elizabethan comedy Friar Bacon and Friar Bungay.

-The 11th century church of Holy Trinity, with its round tower, lies SE of St. Mary's churchyard, while the 19th century red brick Roman Catholic church of St. Edmund is immediately S of the churchyard.
+The 11th-century church of Holy Trinity, with its round tower, lies southeast of St. Mary's churchyard, while the 19th-century red brick Roman Catholic church of St. Edmund is immediately south of St Mary's churchyard.

 The town was almost destroyed by a great fire in 1688.
 The central Buttercross was constructed in 1689 and was the place where local farmers displayed their butter and other farm produce for sale.
 Until 1810, there was also a Corn Cross, but this was taken down and replaced by a pump.

 Bungay was important for the printing and paper manufacture industries.
-Joseph Hooper, a wealthy Harvard University graduate who fled Massachusetts when his lands were seized after the American Revolution, rented a mill at Bungay in 1783 and converted it to paper manufacture.
+Joseph Hooper, a wealthy Harvard University graduate who fled Massachusetts when his lands were seized after the American Revolution, rented a mill at Bungay in 1783 and converted it for paper manufacture.
 Charles Brightly established a printing and stereotype foundry in 1795.
 Then in partnership with John Filby Childs, the business became Brightly & Childs in 1808 and later Messrs.
 Childs and Son.
 Charles Childs (1807–1876) succeeded his father as the head of the firm of John Childs & Son.
-The business was further expanded after 1876 as R. Clay and Sons, Ltd.
+The business was further expanded after 1876 as R. Clay and Sons.

 The railway arrived with the Harleston to Bungay section of the Waveney Valley Line opening in November 1860 and the Bungay to Beccles section in March 1863.
 Bungay had its own railway station near Clay's Printers.
 The station closed to passengers in 1953 and freight in 1964.

+In 1910 Bungay became an urban district in the administrative county of East Suffolk, the district contained the parish of Bungay.
+On 1 April 1974 the district and parish were abolished and became part of Waveney district in the non-metropolitan county of Suffolk.
+A successor parish was formed covering the same area as the former district and its parish.
+In 2019 it became part of East Suffolk district.

 Modern Bungay

-Local firms include St. Peter's Brewery, based at St. Peter's Hall to the south of the town.
+Local firms include St. Peter's Brewery, based at St. Peter's Hall to the south of the town, and the printer Clays, on Popson Street to the northwest.

-In 2008, Bungay became Suffolk's first Transition Town and part of a global network of communities that have started projects in the areas of food, transport, energy, education, housing and waste as small-scale local responses to the global challenges of climate change, economic hardship and limited of cheap energy.
+In 2008, Bungay became Suffolk's first Transition Town and part of a global network of communities that have started projects in the areas of food, transport, energy, education, housing and waste as small-scale local responses to the global challenges of climate change, economic hardship and limited cheap energy.

 Reeve

-Bungay is the only town in the UK to still have a town reeve, though there are surviving portreeves in Laugharne and Ashburton.
-The reeve runs the town trust, from which each reeve selects the following reeve, and serves as the town's figurehead.
+Bungay is the only town in the United Kingdom still to have a town reeve, though there are surviving portreeves in Laugharne and Ashburton.
+The reeve runs the town trust, from which each reeve selects the following reeve.